rithmschool/game-of-life-3d/README.md

 To begin, we'll assume that when a cube is created, it is not alive.
 We'll do this setting the `transparent` property on our cube material equal to `true`, setting the `opacity` on its material to 0, and by setting an `isAlive` property on the cube's `userData` to `false`.
 In Three.js, every element in the scene has a `userData` object onto which you can attach custom key-value pairs.

 You should also implement a `setAlive` method on the prototype, which accepts a boolean.
 If the boolean is `true`, the cube should be set to alive; otherwise, it should not.
-Calling `setAlive` with no arguments should be the same as calling it with an argument of `true`.

 Once this is implemented, try creating a cube and adding it to the scene.